nickmasster/codernitydb3/docs/database_indexes.rst

     print db.get('words', 'cod')['w']  # "Codernity"

-As you can see implementing infix/suffix/prefix search mechanism in CodernityDB is very easy.
+As you can see implementing infix/suffix/prefix search mechanism in codernitydb3 is very easy.

 .. note::
     Multiindex requires more time to insert data.
 Get speed is exactly as fast as in non multiindex (same rules applies to both of them).